 Only a final course grade may be appealed by the student.
 If the student's academic performance results in either a grade of F or a third substandard final grade (below B-), the student is automatically dismissed from the MSAT program per the policy of the Graduate School and the MSAT Program.
 In such cases where dismissal from the program results from the receipt of a substandard grade, the appeal of the grade on behalf of the student can occur concurrently with the appeal for reinstatement back into Temple University.
 Regardless, student concerns connected to individual assignments such as examinations, term projects/papers, lab grades, etc., are to be handled between the individual course instructor (or course coordinator) and the student.
-Procedures are found within the Graduate Handbook.
+Procedures are found within the College of Public Health Grade Grievance Policy.